lwatsondev/rehome/README.md

 uv run flask assets build
 uv run flask db upgrade
-uv run flask user create # Or use /auth/register

 # Do not use this in production, use a WSGI server such as gunicorn with rehome:create_app() as your entrypoint.
 uv run flask run